ShoeBox-Electronics/Sole-OS/docs/address_map.md

 All address spaces are in hex, and preceeded with a `$` to indicate they are hex.
 Block ranges are listed inline with the block comment, and also what's mainly using that block.

+All blocks are listed out below so we know what has been broadly allocated to what.
+Pages are defined only as their space is used, so it's incredibly clear what pages are in use or not, while also keeping the bloat down.

-When you define an address, you label the page above it as a comment (if it's not already listed).
-This helps us easily know what pages are even in use in the first place.
-Then you write a comment inline with the declaration saying what's using that address (usually a library or a chip), what it is, and how big it is (if it's a start pointer).
+When you define an address you also write a comment inline with the declaration saying what's using that address (usually a library or a chip), what it is, and how big it is (if it's a start pointer).
 I'm also forcing myself to put the name of the lib or chip using the address at the beginning of the address declaration, so it's doubly-clear what's using it.
 Maybe that's overkill.

 So an example declaration would be:
 `LIB_USECASE = $XXXX          ; LIB  ; My use case for this thing ; Y bytes (if it's a start pointer)`